Sicily Small Group Tours

-The island of Sicily gains popularity each year and the number of Sicily attractions grows as more and more as tourists discover its unique flavors, cities and people.
-Sicily is almost its own country where influences from Morocco and Greece have blessed the island with interesting foods, architecture and culture.
+The island of Sicily gains popularity each year and each year more tourists discover its unique flavors, towns, and people.
+Sicily is almost its own country, where influences from Morocco and Greece have blessed the island with interesting foods, architecture, and culture.

-Our tours to Sicily offer visits to the most iconic cites such as Palermo, Agrigento and Taormina.
-The Valley of the Temples will amaze you while the food culture and eateries of Palermo will delight you.
+Our Sicily tours offer visits to the most iconic cities, such as Palermo, Agrigento and Taormina.
+The Valley of the Temples will amaze you, while Palermo’s food, culture, and history will delight you.